sarahphiri/web_services_coursework/README.md

 ## Running the MCP Server Locally

+This is **not required to run the API or test the coursework functionality**

-To start the MCP server locally:
+To start the MCP server locally (make sure dependencies are already installed, as mentioned in local setup:

     python mcp_server.py